 At Tommalieh Law, we’re dedicated to serving clients throughout Joliet, Illinois who need legal counsel in several areas of family law, including divorce, child custody, child support, prenuptial agreements, and order modifications.
 As both skilled mediators and litigators, our Joliet family lawyers will work with you to meet your needs for legal representation, no matter how complicated your situation is.

 Whether you’re filing for an amicable divorce or are embroiled in a messy child custody battle, Tommalieh Law is the right choice for your case in Illinois.
 Our team of Illinois family attorneys combines a personable and professional approach with extensive experience in family law to deliver quality service to every client.

 We will dedicate focused, personal attention to your case.
-And we’re committing to resolving even the most delicate family legal issues.
+And we’re committing to resolving even the most delicate legal issue.
 Contact us today at (708) 232-0017, for a free consultation.

 Why Should I Hire a Joliet Family Lawyer?

-Child custody, child support, divorce, and spousal maintenance are challenging cases for everyone who has to face them.
-The anxiety and stress that comes with these cases are enough to make you feel exhausted and defeated before you even begin the legal process.
+Child custody, child support, divorce, and spousal maintenance are challenging cases for anyone facing them.
+The anxiety and stress that come with these cases are enough to make many feel exhausted and defeated before they even begin the legal process.

 Here are some reasons why hiring a family attorney in a family law case is in your best interest: